duerwuyi/DAT/README.md

   an interactive container with the source tree mounted as a volume.
 - `compile.sh`: builds `distranger` from the existing `build` directory and copies the binary to the repository root.
-- `main/<dbms>/ddc_test.sh`: DBMS-specific test entry points.
-Each script calls `compile.sh`, creates the DBMS `saved` directory, and runs `./distranger` with the matching DDC config.
+- `main/<dbms>/dat_test.sh`: DBMS-specific DAT test entry points.
+Each script calls `compile.sh`, creates the DBMS `saved` directory, and runs `./distranger` with the matching DAT config.
 - `main/<dbms>/*_ddc_config.txt`: connection settings for the reference database and the distributed database under test.
 - `<dbms>/*_config`: extra runtime configuration consumed by DistRanger for